mt-class/georgetown-multilingual/project.md

 =============

 You will design a final research project by yourself or with one or two other students with guidance from us.
-Unlike the Machine Translation course, all projects mush be empirical.
+All projects mush be empirical.
 As such, all projects must clearly define a research problem and an experimental procedure with input, output, and evaluation measures.
 You should make an appointment with